Advertising and the Mind of the Consumer

 Like those of tribal medicine men, ad agencies' powers and methods seem to be all the greater because of the mystery.
 Books like Vance Packard's The Hidden Persuaders enhance this image of the power of advertising agencies because they portray them as having witch- doctor-like powers

 Sustained ad effects occur a lot less often than you might think.
 Until recently these failures stood a good chance of going unrecognized because the majority of campaigns were not tracked in a formal way.
-In the last 15 years, advertising has begun to be measured more objectively and more often; indeed continuously.
+In more recent years, advertising has begun to be measured more objectively and more often; indeed continuously.

 This highlights the hard fact that many ads still fail.
 Part of the reason is advertising agencies get too little in the way of 'news' to work with.
 But the other part of it is an historical over-reliance on intuition and introspection.